mikejonestechno/techtest/readme.md

 https://code.visualstudio.com/docs/containers/local-process-kubernetes
 https://docs.microsoft.com/en-us/azure/dev-spaces/

 The AKS Deployment Center feature and AKS Policies feature are also in public preview and have not been configured.
-While the wider Azure Policies are a GA service,the AKS Policies feature is still in preview and requires signing up with Microsoft to register for the preview.
+While the wider Azure Policies are a GA service, the AKS Policies feature is still in preview and requires signing up with Microsoft to register for the preview.

 The current Kubernetes persistent volume uses Azure Disks and postgres is thus restricted to a single postgres pod.
 The alternative Azure Files volumes support the Kubernetes ReadWriteMany access mode however further work is needed to workaround the [postgres permission setup issue](/manifests/readme.md#AKSStorageVolumes) with Azure Files.